rbcrossley/rbcrossley.github.io/src/posts/loksewa-computer-engineer-it-officer-in-nepal.md

 # Vacancy

 Missing vacancy notices is very common in Nepal due to lack of centralized examination division.
-There are couple of ways to be notified about latest vacancies.
+There are a couple of ways to be notified about latest vacancies.

-First seek the loksewa's yearly calendar.
+First seek the Loksewa's yearly calendar.
 It contains expected vacancy, exam, interview dates.

 https://psc.gov.np/category/yearly_calendar.html